navruzbek1992/data_challenge/about.md

 ## Education

 * Ph.D. in Economics from Tohoku University.
-* M.A. from Tohoku University.
+* M.A. in Economics from Tohoku University.

 ## Roles